 By Apoorva Kasam - January 18, 2023 4 Mins Read

 Apoorva Kasam is a Global News Correspondent with OnDot Media.
-She has done her master’s in Bioinformatics and has 12+ months of experience in clinical and preclinical data management.
+She has done her master's in Bioinformatics and has 18 months of experience in clinical and preclinical data management.
 She is a content-writing enthusiast, and this is her first stint writing articles on business technology.
-She has covered a wide array of crucial industry insights like Blockchain, strategic planning, data analytics, supply chain management, governance, compliance, and the latest industry trends.
-Her ideal and digestible writing style displays the current challenges, and relevant mitigation strategies businesses can look forward to.
-She has a keen interest in the latest enterprise trends like digital transformation, cloud, and enterprise resource planning.
-She looks for minute details, while her excellent language skills help her deliver a crisp-looking, niche-specific message through her articles.
-She is looking forward to exploring her writing styles and portraying her thoughts that can help enhance organizational effectiveness, business performance, and sustainability.
-Apart from writing, she enjoys spending time with her pet and reading oncology publications.
+She specializes in Blockchain, data governance, and supply chain management.
+Her ideal and digestible writing style displays the current trends, efficiencies, challenges, and relevant mitigation strategies businesses can look forward to.
+She is looking forward to exploring more technology insights in-depth.

 A Peer Knowledge Resource – By the CXO, For the CXO.